 -sun sensitivity, and thus the irritating process of finding a decent sunscreen

-I have been using Retin-A for over 8+ years.
-I developed adult acne that had to do with my wearing heavy makeup on my face all the time.
+While growing up, I never suffered with acne.
+It was only after I hit my 20s, that I began suffering with adult onset acne.
+There were several factors that played into such.
+I developed adult acne that had to do with my wearing heavy makeup on my face most of the time.
 Many days, I would keep my makeup on well over 9 hours on my face.
 And, I didn't have a set skincare regimen at all at that time.
 So, I eventually ended up going to see a dermatologist who began treating my skin, and started having me get facial peels (glycolic and salicylic).
-I was also given at one time given a prescription for an antibiotic pill to take that was supposed to help with clearing up my acne, and after taking it for the first time, it really upset my stomach.
+I was also at one time given a prescription for an antibiotic pill to take that was supposed to help with clearing up my acne, and after taking it for the first time, it really upset my stomach.
 So, I decided against ever going that route again.
 The dermatologist had me using Differin gel, along with using a cleanser that he had recommended for me to use to wash my face with twice a day, and a sunscreen lotion that he had recommended that I use every morning.

 Unfortunately, the sunscreen lotion broke me out after first use.
 So, I stopped using it.
 And, I would just wash my face twice a day, and then apply the Differing gel nightly.
 My skin kept getting better and better until finally, my skin had become totally clear.

 I eventually stopped going to the dermatologist.
 However, after a period of time after that i began to then start going through the cycle of breaking out all over again.
-So, one day, during z visit to my primary care doctor, I discussed with him about my acne, and he recommended my trying Retin-A at that time.
+So, one day, during a visit to my primary care doctor, I discussed with him about my acne, and he recommended my trying Retin-A at that time.
 I said okay.
 I started off with the 0.025 Retin-A Gel, which is very drying due to it having alcohol in it.
 My first couple of months using this product was the worst.
 I would find myself having to use thick creams on my face to moisturize it with, as it would stay so dry.
-I had lots of redness, and my face would feel sore.
-And, I my eye area had become dry and irritated as well.
-Therefore, i had to keep my eye area well moisturized too.
+I had lots of redness, flaking, and my face would feel really sore.
+And, my eye area had become dry and irritated as well.

 I am 25 and have struggled with acne for over ten years.
 This product has changed my life!
 While my skin is skill not perfect (I always have a few small pimples, and breakouts on my chest and back), the rampant cystic acne on my face has completely healed.
 This was the last stop on the way to Accutane- so I am so lucky I had a new dermatologist that thought to prescribed this.